-The Grasshopper Preliminary Assessment (PA) is expected to be released on January 15th, 2022, with a 30-day public comment period.
+The Grasshopper Preliminary Assessment (PA) was released in late February or early March of 2022, with a 30-day public comment period.
 The Barlow Ranger District on Mt.
 Hood National Forest first placed this project on “hold” in 2020, while the agency shifted to addressing the impacts of the 2020 Labor Day fires.
 Before this change in project timeline, the Forest Service dropped several units within Late Successional Reserves, which were in close proximity to northern spotted owl nests, and were found by Bark groundtruthers to contain suitable owl habitat.

 The agency also dropped several units proposed on road 4860, which were within the Mt.
 Hood National Recreation Area, and would have impacted high-elevation old growth forest.
 Along with these positive changes, the Forest Service also introduced an action alternative which would add 284 acres of shelterwood logging (~15% tree retention) in stands east of the 4860 road.
 Bark continues to be engaged with the Wasco County Forest Collaborative Group, who will be providing recommendations for this project once it is being actively planned again.